KidoniSoftware/kidoni/content/Blogs/book-recommendations.md

   - blog
 draft: false
 ---

-## My Three Must Read Books for the Working Software Developer

 I've read a lot of books over my almost thirty year career as a software developer.
 A lot of books have helped me understand various topics